David Kalergis: Education and career

 Kalergis also attended the Harvard Business School's Leadership and Strategy in Biotechnology and Pharmaceuticals program.

 Other activities

-Kalergis is a founding director of publicly traded Virginia National Bank where he was Chairman of the Assets and Liabilities Committee and a member of the Audit Committee.
+Kalergis was a founding director of publicly traded Virginia National Bank where he was Chairman of the Assets and Liabilities Committee and a member of the Audit Committee.
 He is a former member of the Boards of Directors of the Virginia Biotechnology Association, the Virginia Piedmont Technology Council, and the Computers4Kids Program in Charlottesville, Virginia.
 He is a former member of the New York and Virginia State Bar Associations.

 Awards and books

 Kalergis received the Virginia Piedmont Technology Council's Navigator award in 2002.
 His and Gainer's work at Diffusion Pharmaceuticals was acknowledged in 2012, when the company received the Virginia Healthcare Innovators "Medical Product or Device" award.

-Kalergis is the author of The Role of the University in the Commercialization of Biotechnology (1981).
+Kalergis is the author of The Role of the University in the Commercialization of Biotechnology (1981), and the novel It's Not About Sex, published in 2014 by Atelerix Press.

 Personal

-Kalergis lives in Charlottesville, Virginia, with his wife, documentary photographer Mary Kalergis.
+Kalergis lives in Charlottesville, Virginia, with his wife, noted documentary photographer Mary Kalergis.